 The Marketplace module allows managing your established hubs as it is required for your organizations.
 A single marketplace can be linked to multiple hubs that define staging and production environments (or express any other required concept).

 Your generated tier accounts can also be managed by your specified hubs.
 Therefore, the system prompts to specify the Tier Account External ID.
 This allows the CloudBlue Connect platform to detect a required marketplace when a created subscription is linked with a particular tier accounts hierarchy.
 Marketplaces can be established on the same or different levels of the tier accounts hierarchy, and the system provides a large number of possible configurations.

 While most commercial systems natively support the marketplace concept, some systems might need to map their generated marketplaces to their hubs manually.
-Therefore, the system prompts Distributors and Resellers to map their hubs during the manual marketplace creation and allows editing selected hubs via the configuration wizard:
+Thus, Connect allows performing required operations via an intuitive graphical user interface.

 Namely, marketplace is associated with the lowest tier of a given hierarchy is associated with the requires subscription.
-In the example above, T1 Reseller represents a marketplace that is associated with the provided subscription.
+In the example above, Tier-1 Reseller represents a marketplace that is associated with the provided subscription.

 To learn more about Hubs, Marketplace and Hub API, the provided graphical user interface, and other operations that are interconnected with the Marketplace module, refer to the following sub-articles: